kgfly/SimpleNvimEditor/README.md

 - A small, plain `config.toml` for font and Nvim-launch settings.
 - Nerd font support.
 - GPU rendering from Go/Gio.
+- Seamlessly serve as your favourite terminal, by "simplenvim --maximized -- -c term -c startinsert".
+So you don't need other terminal software on your box.

 Simple and pure — no bloat, no bundled plugin marketplace, no telemetry.